 So, we wouldn't normally have this in our things to do - we're honestly not huge fans of dragging around useless bits of tat for months on end.
-However, most of you aren't going to leave Peru without at least one llama themed jumper, a ridiculous hat or some extra thick socks.
+However, most of you aren't going to leave Peru without at least one llama themed jumper, a ridiculous hat, or some extra thick socks.

 Where to stay in Huaraz

-Okay, first things first.
-The hostels on offer in Huaraz are not fancy.
+Okay, first things first: the hostels on offer in Huaraz are not fancy.
 Think of them more as a local's house with lots of rooms that you happen to be staying in.
 In true Along Dusty Roads style, we visited quite a number in our effort to find the very best our budget could allow and can happily recommend the following:

-LA CASA DE ZARELA Located just a 10 minute walk from Plaza de las Armas, this wonderful little hostel has all the facilities you'd require, plus several wonderful terraces from which to enjoy the spectacular views over the Cordillera Blanca.
+La Casa de Zarela | Located just a 10 minute walk from Plaza de las Armas, this lovely little hostel has all the facilities you'd require, plus several wonderful terraces from which to enjoy the spectacular views over the Cordillera Blanca.
 Dorm beds from £10 a night.
 For more information or to check prices and availability, click here.

-LA CASA DE MARUJA B&B Free breakfast and the most helpful of hosts make this hostel a top pick for anybody visiting Huaraz.
+La Case de Maruja B&B | Free breakfast and the most helpful of hosts make this hostel a top pick for anybody visiting Huaraz.
 Dorm beds from £9 per night.
 For more information or to check prices and availability, click here.

 For those with a little more cash

-Churup Guest House | A wonderful little guesthouse with beautiful views, delicious breakfast, great staff and a awesome wood burning fireplace - excellent during the chilly evenings!
+Churup Guest House | A wonderful little guesthouse with beautiful views, delicious breakfast, great staff and an awesome wood burning fireplace - excellent during the chilly evenings!
 For more information or to check prices and availability, click here.

-La Aurora | Clean, modern hotel with all the creature comforts.
+La Aurora | A clean, modern hotel with all the creature comforts.
 Nice and secure, great breakfast (with proper coffee!) and fantastic views over the mountain range.
 Can also arrange airport pick-up.
 For more information or to check prices and availability, click here.

 Apartments in Huaraz

-Villa Valencia | Although they do have hotel rooms, it is the bungalows that are worth mentioning here - good sized bungalows with kitchens and cooking equipment, clean and modern decor.
-The staff are incredibly helpful, speak English and will happily arrange tours etc. For more information or to check prices and availability, click here.
+Villa Valencia | Although they do have hotel rooms, it is the bungalows that are worth mentioning here - a good size with kitchens and cooking equipment, clean, and modern decor.
+The staff are incredibly helpful, speak English, and will happily arrange tours etc. For more information or to check prices and availability, click here.

 Eco Departamentos Huaraz | Exceptionally good value, with one bedroom apartments available for as little as £24 per night.
 Decoration is basic but of good quality with everything you could need.
 For more information or to check prices and availability, click here.

-How to get to Huaraz
+How to Get to Huaraz